harshsinghal0007/Student-Performance-Analysis/README.md

 ## 🎯 Purpose

 This project showcases practical Python skills and data analysis ability.
 It is suitable to include in **CVs, university applications, or portfolios**, especially for computer science, AI, or data analytics programs.
+Original dataset used for this project is not included due to privacy.